Find Affordable College Courses

 The average amount in student loans that nursing majors at UNM Gallup take out is $14,796.

-University of New Mexico - Taos Campus landed the #9 spot in the 2023 rankings for the best nursing programs.
+University of New Mexico - Taos Campus came in at #9 in this year’s edition of the Best Nursing Schools in New Mexico ranking.
 UNM Taos is a small public school located in the rural area of Ranchos de Taos.

 While working on their degree, nursing majors at UNM Taos accumulate an average of around $14,796 in student debt.

-Read full report on Nursing at University of New Mexico - Taos Campus
+Full Nursing at University of New Mexico - Taos Campus Report

-With a ranking of #10, Clovis Community College did quite well on this year’s best schools for nursing students.
-Located in the remote town of Clovis, Clovis Community College is a public school with a small student population.
+Clovis Community College came in at #10 in this year’s edition of the Best Nursing Schools in New Mexico ranking.
+Located in the town of Clovis, Clovis Community College is a public college with a small student population.

 The average amount in student loans that nursing majors at Clovis Community College take out is $11,473.